worlpaker/barcode-system/README.md

 **Note: Only Turkish language is available.**
 ## INSTALLATION

-*This program require C# and for database(sqlserver) you must install mySQL.
+*This program require .NET C# and for database(SQL) you must install mySQL.